retune/festival-2018/_events/VinzentBritz.md

     url: http://www.vinzent.me/

+intro: |
-intro: The Session is about finding ways to design for the digital world.
+  The Session is about finding ways to design for the digital world.
 Visualising things that are invisible (e.g. code) will become more and more a task designers have to tackle.
 What does a blockchain look like?
 How to visualise the "smartness" of a device or technology?
 Will AI and "machine learning" change the design of the future?
 A panel discussion about possible strategies and ideas from the fields of coding, design and semiotics.

+outro: |
-outro: Vinzent Britz is a Berlin born and raised designer and art director working in several fields such as animation, installations and classical design.
+  Vinzent Britz is a Berlin born and raised designer and art director working in several fields such as animation, installations and classical design.
 At UdK Berlin, he lectures a motion design class.
 Besides freelancing as art director he runs the design collective Selam X.

 ---

-Using selected series, Banz and Bowinkel show their development from classical painting to a computer-artist duo.
-They provide insights and backgrounds into their topics, which arise from the examination of our digitized present.
-Using selected series, Banz and Bowinkel show their development from classical painting to a computer-artist duo.
-They provide insights and backgrounds into their topics, which arise from the examination of our digitized present.
-Using selected series, Banz and Bowinkel show their development from classical painting to a computer-artist duo.
-They provide insights and backgrounds into their topics, which arise from the examination of our digitized present.

-Using selected series, Banz and Bowinkel show their development from classical painting to a computer-artist duo.
-They provide insights and backgrounds into their topics, which arise from the examination of our digitized present.